errbotio/errbot/docs/user_guide/configuration/irc.rst

 Flood protection
 ----------------

-Many IRC servers have floop protection enabled, which means the bot will get kicked out of a channel when sending too many messages in too short a time.
+Many IRC servers have flood protection enabled, which means the bot will get kicked out of a channel when sending too many messages in too short a time.